For comprehensive Microsoft monitoring, the right SQL query optimizer is a must. In this article, we’re going to look at the best software.

 In terms of pricing, Redgate SQL Monitor’s price depends on how many servers you wish to support.
 Between 1-4 servers the price per server is $1,565 (£1,179).
 Between 5-9 servers the price is $1,330 (£1,002) per server.
 If you require over 10 servers then you can contact the company directly for a custom quote.
 There is also a 14-day free trial which you can download here.

-EverSQL is an SQL optimizer that is a popular choice for SQL tuning.
-The tool has a smart algorithm which automatically rewrites SQL queries to make them run faster.
+EverSQL is an SQL optimizer that is a popular choice for Structured Query Language tuning.
+The tool has a smart algorithm that automatically rewrites SQL queries to make them run faster.
 Once a query has been rewritten, you can view a code comparison with notes on all changes made to the query.
 These features combined make it convenient to increase the performance of queries without losing track of what changes have been made.

 You can also use EverSQL to take indexing recommendations for multiple queries at the same time.
 Similarly, queries can be optimized directly from the MySQL slow log file.
 You can also add the schema to view advanced optimization options to further improve performance.

 If you want to start optimizing and tuning queries through your web browser at a competitive price, EverSQL is highly recommended.
-EverSQL is compatible with MySQL, MariaDb, and PerconaDB (EverSQL may work with other database types with varying success).
+EverSQL is compatible with MySQL, MariaDb, and PerconaDB database management systems (EverSQL may work with other database types with varying success).

 EverSQL Is available for free with 50 query optimizations for 14 days.
 The Basic version costs $29 (£21.87) a month for 25 queries and the Plus version $135 (£101) for 100 queries.
 There is also a Premium version which offers a custom number of credits but you need to contact the company directly.
 You can download the free trial version of EverSQL here.